Adwan2006/Adwan2006.github.io/index.md

 * lab 10

-This section is my favorite because it demonstrates how to structure and organize data efficiently using two-dimensional vectors, enabling a clear and intuitive way to represent California's county population data.
+This section is my favorite because it demonstrates how to structure and organize data efficiently using two-dimensional vectors, enabling a clear and intuitive way to represent California's county population data. and It highlights modular programming principles, which emphasize the importance of breaking down large, complex programs